manticoresoftware/php-code-standard/README.md

 * We should not use space after cast, for example, `(int)$var`
 * We should not use space after not, for example, `!$foo`
 * The maximum cyclomatic complexity is 30
+* The maximum cognitive complexity is 14
 * We should use an early return approach to reduce the nesting
 * No magic method of direct calls at all
 * No unused arguments in the function signature
 * No dead code import with a use statement
-* No dead catches in trye blocks
+* No dead catches in try blocks
 * No unused variables are  allowed
 * No unused methods are allowed
 * You should not use type in variable or any property name that you define